uc-cdis/cloud-automation/tf_files/aws/modules/eks/README.md

 * `instance_type` By default this is set to t2.medium, but it can be changed if needed.
 * `csoc_cidr` By default set to 10.128.0.0/20.
+* `eks_version` Version of kubernetes to deploy for EKS, default is set to 1.10.
+* `worker_drive_size` Size of the root volume for the workers.
+Default is set to 30 GB.
+* `deploy_jupyter_pool` If you want the jupyter pool.
+If explicit "yes" is passed, then the autoscaling group would be set to a minimum of three instances, and same value for desired capasity.
+Default is no.

 ## 5. Considerations